Vijay-train/github-actions-test/readme_draft.md

 ARC can be setup with just a few steps.

-In this section we will setup prerequisites, deploy Actions Runner controller (ARC) and then target that cluster to run GitHub Action workflows.
+In this section we will setup prerequisites, deploy ARC in a K8S cluster, and then run GitHub Action workflows on that cluster.

 ### Prerequisites